Archives

 Collaboration for exhibition design: Archaeologist Göran Tagesson

-Nomination and awards: Nominated for Helgopriset 2023
+Awards and recognitions: Nominated for Helgopriset 2023

 Some buildings are fortunate enough to enjoy long and eventful lives.
 Over time, they may change functions, adapting to new needs while retaining their essence.
 When we developed Vreta Kloster, our aim was to create a vibrant and inviting destination — one that would open up Klosterhuset to all.